devdiegodv/Zombie_Invasion/README.md

 ## Installation

 Install Python, then install pyenv module to create a virtual environment.
-In command prompt:
+In command prompt

 ```sh
 pip install pyenv